 2. Reduced risk of cardiac diseases

-Research suggests that intermittent fasting may decrease blood pressure regulation and resting heart rate and improve lipid profile and other heart-related parameters.
+Research suggests that intermittent fasting may improve heart-related parameters such as lowering blood pressure, resting heart rate, improve lipid profile among others.

 3. Reduced risk of metabolic diseases